72nd Division (Syria): Clashes with Druze forces

 Members of the 72nd Division were among the forces sent to Suwayda during July 2025 due to the clashes with Druze forces.

+Clashes with SDF forces

+The 72nd Division was involved in the Aleppo clashes under the Aleppo Operations Authority supervised by Major General Ali Noureddine al-Naasan.

 Structure

 The 72nd Division is led by Colonel Doghan Suleiman, former head of the Sultan Muhammad al-Fateh Division.
 Other high-ranking members include: Commander of the special forces Rabia Azizi, 23mm Anti-Aircraft Artillery Officer Abdullah Zaynab, and Equipment and Missions Officer Ghalib Mustafa al-Amr (Abu Muhammad).

 The Division controls six subordinate brigades: